Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

 Spain's relief is mountainous and its climate semi-arid, making it particularly susceptible to soil erosion.
 The washing away of huge volumes of earth has even created new landforms entirely due to anthropogenic erosion: new river terraces and deltas.

 The result is an interior landscape left barren and void of greenery for much of the year, leaving the soil exposed and vulnerable to the relentless effects of rain, sun, and wind.
 As the soil has lost its internal coherence, it has become vulnerable to wind erosion as well.
 Another post on Spain mentioned the Dust Bowl disaster in North America, also a result of deforestation, over-tilling, and complete land stripping.
 In Spain, olive and almond groves, among others, are particularly worrying.
-The land on which the trees stand is completely bare, with no not one leave of grass to protect it from the impact of precipitation or drought.
+The land on which the trees stand is completely bare, with barely a few leaves of grass to protect it from the impact of precipitation or drought.

 Protecting built-up coasts

-Soil degradation is bad enough in itself because it impacts food production.
-And instead of an ally, the barren interior becomes an enemy as a source of dirt that can be washed to downstream populated areas, infrastructure and cropland.
+Soil degradation is worrying enough in itself because it impacts food production.
+And instead of an ally, the barren interior becomes an enemy: it has become a source of dirt that can be washed to downstream populated areas, infrastructure and cropland.

 To fully appreciate all the risks, the situation must be viewed from a river catchment perspective.
 The entire Spanish coastline is build-up and located downstream of a high hinterland.
-To protect the urbanized areas along coasts, climate-robust infrastructure or a more efficient warning system will help, but they are only a patch if soils and natural vegetation in the catchments are not restored.
+To protect the urbanized areas along coasts, climate-robust infrastructure or a more efficient warning system will help, but natural vegetation in the catchments must be restored too.
 We won't be able to fight nature forever, we must embrace her as our ally.

 Reforestation and making agriculture more sustainable are crucial.
 Natural vegetation acts like a sponge, breaking the impact and eroding power of precipitation and runoff.
 And when soil regenerates, organic material and biodiversity increase, making the soil spongier, which promotes infiltration and water retention.

-Allowing strips of nature (woods, shrubs, grasses) to grow between croplands, water is retained and water and the plants serve as windbreaks.
+Allowing strips of nature (woods, shrubs, grasses) to grow between croplands, water is retained and the bushes serve as windbreaks.
 Main crops should alternate with a cover crop, such as clover, vetch, rye, oats or alfalfa, so that the land never lies fallow.
 Natural wetlands such as Doñana and La Albufera (Valencia) should be restored, giving them back their buffering capacity.
 The natural course and floodplains of rivers should be considered when planning infrastructure and habitation.
-The resilience planning must include the entire river basins running up to watershed divides in the mountains.
+Any resilience planning must consider the entire river basins running all the way up to the watershed divides in the mountains.

 Improving human and infrastructural resilience alone, is like putting a band-aid on a bullet wound.